-- 8. Where the Court has found that a person who has incurred a liability under section 3 is entitled to limit that liability to any amount and he has paid into Court or to the Authority a sum not less than that amount - (a) the Court shall order the release of any ship or other property arrested in connection with a claim in respect of that liability or any security given to prevent or obtain release from such an arrest; and - (b) no judgment or decree for any such claim shall be enforced, except so far as it is for costs, if the sum paid into Court or to the Authority or such part thereof as corresponds to the claim, will be actually available to the claimant or would have been available to him if the proper steps in the proceedings under section 7 had been taken.
+8. Where the Court has found that a person who has incurred a liability under section 3 is entitled to limit that liability to any amount and the person has paid into Court or to the Authority a sum not less than that amount -

+(a) the Court shall order the release of any ship or other property arrested in connection with a claim in respect of that liability or any security given to prevent or obtain release from such an arrest; and if the sum paid into Court or to the Authority, or such part thereof as corresponds to the claim, will be actually available to the claimant or would have been available to the claimant if the proper steps in the proceedings under section 7 had been taken.